 Proposal Outline

 Introduction

-Shorelines monitoring trends are used to conserve or manage coastal features.
-These features are not always properly documented or confirmed.
-Because of this, many coastline feature trends can go unnoticed including short-term and long-term trends.
-Short-term trends can be considered season coastal position changes, and long-term trends are physical features that have remained changed for several years.
+Coastal erosion has become a worldwide problem for the past 100 years, in both natural and man-made environments (Abigail Anthony, 2009).
+The sandy beaches on the east coast of the United States has seen a recession of approximately 86% of the barrier islands and beaches during the 20th century (Leatherman, 2004).
+The Gulf of Mexico’s coastal ecosystems are considered to be majorly threatened by the unpredictable ongoing sea-level rise (Twilley RR, 2001).
+The Gulf of Mexico coastline, with its low relief geomorphology specifically in Florida, is also vulnerable to coastal erosion (Laura Geselbracht, 2011).
+Much of the Florida coastline consists of a 1 meter elevation contour that extends inward anywhere from 3 to 10 kilometers.
+This low elevation leaves the Florida coastline susceptible to frequent changes, and there has been much consideration to monitor and evaluate these changes.

+Restoration efforts in coastal zones can likely be strongly influenced by landscape level processes such as changes within adjacent upland watershed characteristics or shoreline features due to erosion or development.
+Watersheds and shoreline habitats are naturally transient and changes occur over long periods of time due to natural processes including shifts in climate or effects of storms.
+However, other types of landscape change occur at different time scales and may have different (and unknown) effects including conversion from forest to agricultural lands to urban areas or development of coastal towns.
+Monitoring trends in key characteristics of a watershed over time can provide basic information on how these systems may be changing, and this can motivate actions to improve management and protection of coastal and inland habitats.
+In this chapter I will develop a data workflow and visualization tool to compile information on to assess trends in major features of the Suwannee River Basin and adjacent coastline.
+Examining these trends will provide information to place observed changes in this region such as increased human population density and changes in coastal forests in a broader context in terms of short-term observations or longer-term trends.

 Study Area

-The Suwannee River Basin (SRB) is region of the southeastern United States, ranging from Cordele Georgine to Cedar Key, FL (Katz White Paper 2005-2010).
-The SRB is often referred to as one of the most untouched river systems in the United States.
-It holds a distinct combination of habitats including swamps, forests, and wetlands.
-The Suwannee River is one of the few rivers that has unnoticeable damage from human impacts such as damming, channeling, and introduction to large amounts of toxic material.

-Significant areas of the land within SRB are protected and conserved by local, State, and Federal agencies, as well as private land owners, and non-government organizations.
+The Suwannee River Basin is region of the southeastern United States, ranging from Cordele Georgine to Cedar Key, FL (Brian G. Katz, 2005).
+The SRB is often referred to as one of the most untouched river systems in the United States (Brian G. Katz, 2005).
+It holds a distinct combination of habitats including swamps, forests, and wetlands Significant areas of the land within the basin are protected and conserved by local, State, and Federal agencies, as well as private land owners, and non-government organizations.
 There are over 50 state and county recreation parks along the river.
 There are also many selected sites along the Suwannee River that have been and are currently being monitored for water quality and benthic sampling.

 The Big Bend coastline spans from Crystal River to Apalachee Bay and is located on the west coast of Florida.
 The Big Bend is largely a marsh-dominated coast.
 This coastline differs from other coastal areas in the Gulf of Mexico because it is primarily underdeveloped.
 Over 50% of the shoreline is under conservation protection (Main and Allen 2007), which in turn cause human populations to be very low, compared to other Florida coastal regions.
 Due to the low levels of human settlement and construction along this coast, and the large amount of land in conservation, this creates opportunities to examine how the coastline has changed over time from factors that may be occurring naturally.